 The embodied experience:reading ”Where the Action Is” by Paul Dourish

-In his book, ”Where the Action Is: The Foundations of Embodied Interaction” Paul Dourish explores how the practical experience of interaction with technology is grounded in embodiment.
-He presents the reader with the idea that our understanding of the world is situated in our physical and social presence. .
+In a world where our interactions are increasingly mediated by screens and digital interfaces, the concept of embodiment feels more relevant than ever.
+In his seminal work "Where the Action Is", Paul Dourish unpacks this notion, challenging us to rethink how we design for a more intuitive and humane digital world.
+He explores how the practical experience of interaction with technology is grounded in embodiment and presents the reader with the idea that our understanding of the world is situated in our physical and social presence.

 So what is Embodiment?

-In most simple terms, embodiment means having a physical presence - the body, and and interacting through that physical presence with the world.
+In the most simple terms, embodiment means having a physical presence - the body - and interacting through that physical presence with the world.
 But Dourish extends the embodiment beyond just the physical aspect of the body and includes all phenomena which by their nature occur in real time and real space.
-As embodied being our interactions with the digital technology can be shaped and enhanced by our familiarity with the physical world, for example through representations of file folders or a trash can on a computer to help user understand the interactions.
-Similarly virtual or conversational agents might benefit from the application of human conversational styles, that for example include back-and-forth or provide sens of empathy and validation.
+As embodied beings, our interactions with digital technology are shaped and enhanced by our familiarity with the physical world, for example through representations of file folders or a trash can on a computer to help the user understand their actions in a system.
+Similarly, virtual or conversational agents might benefit from the application of human conversational styles that, for example, provide a sense of empathy and validation.
 Tangible and social computing both reflect this approach, making technology relevant to the physical and social realities users inhabit.

 Dourish also explores the historical perspective on embodiment and grounds it in phenomenology - the branch of philosophy that explores the elements of human experience.
-Unlike other philosophical or scientific perspectives which aim to establish the objective truth independent of human perception, phenomenology capitalise on the subjective experience of being a human.
-Phenomenology was established by a mathematician Edmund Husserl as a method for explor- ing the nature of human experience and perception.
-Husserl realised that the sciences increasingly dealt with idealized version of the world and were disconnected from human experience.
-Instead of trying to explain the world through theories or abstract ideas, phenomenology looks closely at our everyday experiences of how we see, feel, and interact with things directly.
+Unlike other philosophical or scientific perspectives, which aim to establish objective truth independent of human perception, phenomenology capitalizes on the subjective experience of being a human.
+In simple terms, phenomenology is a way of studying how humans experience the world, focusing on how things appear to us through our senses.
+Phenomenology was established by mathematician Edmund Husserl, who realized that the sciences increasingly dealt with idealized and abstract versions of the world and were disconnected from human experience.
+Instead of trying to explain the world through theories, phenomenology looks closely at our everyday experiences of how we see, feel, and interact with things directly.

-It was Heidegger, a student of Husserl who brought embodiment in to phenomenology.
-Unlike Husserl who was mainly focused on mental phenomena and their relation to the ”outside” physical world, Heidegger proposed that mind and body were in fact one.
-He flipped the previous idea of Cartesian dualism - ”I think therefore I am” and instead proposed ”I am and therefore I think”.
-This revolutionary idea implied that that we can only think because we exist as physical beings.
-Merleau-Ponty took this ideas further and describes:
+It was Heidegger, a student of Husserl, who brought embodiment into phenomenology.
+Unlike Husserl, who was mainly focused on mental phenomena and their relation to the “outside” physical world, Heidegger proposed that mind and body were, in fact, one.
+He flipped the previous idea of Cartesian dualism - “I think therefore I am” - and instead proposed “I am and therefore I think.”
+This revolutionary idea implied that we can only think because we exist as physical beings.

 “The body can no longer be regarded as an entity to be examined in its own right but has to be placed in the context of a world.
 Moreover, being-in-the-world cannot itself be understood as a certain relation that obtains between a central body and a surrounding world, but has to be understood in terms of tasks, action to be accomplished, a free space which outlines in advance the possibilities available to the body at any time.”

-Dourish describes how such view of embodiment also helps us to answer the problem of intersubjectivity - if our experiences of the world are fundamentally subjective, how can we as humanity achieve a common experience of the world and a shared framework for meaning?
-Because if our experience arise as an outcome of us being grounded in shared physical reality, therefore we can assume the experiences of others are similar to our own.
+Building on this understanding of embodiment, Dourish turns to the question of how subjective experiences can translate into shared meanings - if our experiences of the world are fundamentally subjective, how can we achieve a common experience of the world and a shared framework for meaning?
+The answer is that because our experiences arise as an outcome of us being grounded in shared physical reality, we can assume the experiences of others are similar to our own.
 In that sense, embodiment implies not only that we are grounded in physical and social reality, but in fact that our meanings and actions arise as a result of existing in this reality.
 This perspective is crucial in Gibson’s idea of affordances.
-An affordance is a property of the environment that affords action for the embodied being.
-For example, the flat nature of a road affords me being able to walk on it, while water affords me to swim.
-Donald Norman, best known for his book ”The Design of Everyday Things” used the concept of affordances to explore the relationship between form and function in design.
+An affordance is a property of the environment that affords an action for the embodied being.
+For example, the flat nature of a road affords the ability to walk on it, while water affords the ability to swim.
+Donald Norman, best known for his book “The Design of Everyday Things”, used the concept of affordances to explore the relationship between form and function in design.

-Dourish’s exploration of embodiment and phenomenological perspective offer a numerous implications for the design of Human Computer Interactions.
-Firstly it allows us to design experiences that are understandable and usable.
-Rather than presenting the user with lines of code that require specialist knowledge, we can tap in to our familiarity with the physical world to provide metaphorical representations that are intuitive and effortless.
+Dourish’s exploration of embodiment and the phenomenological perspective offers numerous implications for the design of Human-Computer Interactions.
+Firstly, it allows us to design experiences that are understandable and usable.
+Rather than presenting the user with lines of code on a computer screen, which requires specialist knowledge, we can tap into our familiarity with the physical world to provide metaphorical representations that are intuitive and effortless.
 We can also understand that how we design the interactions will shape the actual use.
-We can see an example of this in the design of social media applications, which afford infinite content scrolling, thus allowing high rates of engagement, to the point of creating addictive behaviours.
-Designers go to great lengths to guide users through specific experiences, such as a shopping funnels.
+We can see an example of this in the design of social media applications, which afford infinite content scrolling, thus allowing high rates of engagement to the point of addictive behaviors.

 Perhaps what is missing from Dourish’s exploration is an account of how our personal history affects our interactions with the world.
-According to The Theory of Grounded Cognition (REF BARSALOU) our actions in the world are not only the results of our physical and social environment but are largely constructed from our previous experiences of those environments.
-For example, we might start to salivate at the mere sound of clattering plates.
-While the embodiment helps to unify our subjective experiences as grounded in the world around us, our histories create diversity.
+According to the Theory of Grounded Cognition, which also deals with embodiment in psychology, our actions in the world are not only the results of our physical and social environment but are largely constructed from our previous experiences of those environments.
+For example, we might start to salivate at the mere sound of clattering plates because, in the past, we had many experiences of food being served on the plates.
+While embodiment helps to unify our subjective experiences as grounded in the world around us, our histories create diversity.